Journey to Smith Farm to learn about life on a 19th century slave-holding farm.

 This tour size is limited to 100 students.

 The cost is $8 per student.
 Guided tours require one chaperone (admitted free) per 10 students.
 Admission for each additional chaperone is $8.

 This is an outdoor program; please dress for the forecasted weather.
-In case of heavy rain, the program is rescheduled or performed indoors.
+This program is rain or shine.
+In case of severe weather, the program will be rescheduled.
 Please note, not all activities are handicapped accessible.